apprenticeharper/DeDRM_tools/DeDRM_calibre_plugin/DeDRM_plugin_ReadMe.txt

 Credits
 -------
-The mobidedrm and erdr2pml scripts were created by The Dark Reverser The ignobleepub, ignoblekeygen, ineptepub and adobe key scripts were created by i♥cabbages The k4mobidedrm script and supporting scripts were written by some_updates with help from DiapDealer and Apprentice Alf, based on code by Bart Simpson (aka Skindle), CMBDTC and clarknova
+The original inept and ignoble scripts were by i♥cabbages The original mobidedrm and erdr2pml scripts were by The Dark Reverser The original topaz DRM removal script was by CMBDTC The original topaz format conversion scripts were by some_updates, clarknova and Bart Simpson The original obok script was by Physisticated

-The alfcrypto library was created by some_updates
+The alfcrypto library is by some_updates
-The ePub encryption detection script was adapted by Apprentice Alf from a script by Paul Durrant The DeDRM all-in-one AppleScript was created by Apprentice Alf The DeDRM all-in-one python script was created by some_updates and Apprentice Alf
+The ePub encryption detection script is by Apprentice Alf, adapted from a script by Paul Durrant The ignoblekey script is by Apprentice Harper
+The DeDRM plugin was based on plugins by DiapDealer and is maintained by Apprentice Alf and Apprentice Harper

+Many fixes, updates and enhancements to the scripts and applicatons have been made by many other people.
+For more details, see the commments in the individual scripts.

 Linux Systems Only